Fatally attacking dog depicted with the victim, Jeremiah Eskew-Shahan.

 Having not seen the deceased boy's mother in any news stories, DogsBite.org was deeply concerned about yet another deadly "visiting child" scenario.
 Indeed, the two adults shared custody of the young boy.
 The particulars of this arrangement are unknown, but certainly the child was only living part-time with his father.
 In a devastating3 recent statement by the child's grandmother and owner of the dog, she sent "a message to Jeremiah's mother" in a news story:

 "I am so sorry.
 If I had ever known that this would happen I would have gotten rid of Onion, even though I loved him very much," Keller said.

 Unenthusiastic, if not alarmed, by the imagery of the gentle giant coupled with an infant provided by the father, DogsBite.org reached out to animal behaviorists Gary Wilkes and Alexandra Semyonova about this fatal dog attack.
 As Semyonova highlights, this fatality is the result of a serious act of aggression.
 There are appropriate and inappropriate dog breeds to bring into a household with very young children.
 This child's parent and many others learn this the hard way.

 The disparity in size and potential for damage is so great between a toddler and a large dog that it is plainly dangerous and ultimately a questionable decision.
 It is no different than having haphazardly stacked crates in your house that could fall and crush the child, uncovered electrical outlets or unfenced swimming pools.
 It is ironic that they show the child in a car seat designed to make the child's life safer.
 The dog was obviously the more serious threat.

-Alexandra SemyonovaAlexandra Semyonova is an internationally acclaimed animal behaviorist, behavioral biologist, anthropologist and author.
-View additional posts by Alexandra.
+Gary Wilkes is an internationally acclaimed animal behaviorist, trainer, author, columnist and lecturer.
+View additional posts by Gary.